search icon

 While an LLC doesn’t pay corporate income taxes, its owners will owe a bit more on their personal taxes.
 This is because the government does not consider limited liability company members to be employees of that LLC, but rather self-employed individuals.

 This means that each member will need to pay self-employment taxes on their share of LLC profits.
-Self-employment taxes include both the employee and employer shares of Medicaid and social security, which comes to a rate of 15.3% This is, of course, in addition to your income taxes.
+Self-employment taxes include both the employee and employer shares of Medicaid and Social Security, which comes to a rate of 15.3%.
+This is, of course, in addition to normal income taxes.

 2) Formation and Maintenance Fees